vincent-lg/bui/docs/layout/tag/table.md

         # Or, more rreadable
         table.add_row(name="Apple", quantity=25, cost=3.15)

-Use the method arguments to add a row (that is to say, if your table has 5 columsns, you should specify 5 arguments to the method).
+Use the method arguments to add a [row](../../topic/table-row.md) (that is to say, if your table has 5 columns, you should specify 5 arguments to the method).
 Simiarly, you can use named arguments to add a row.
 If you need to add a row from a list or dictionary, use the `*` or `**` syntax: